c6o/docs/content/references/teleport.md

 ```

 If the `/etc/hosts` file has not cleaned up after killing the tunnel process, edit this file directly with `sudo vi /etc/hosts` or use your favorite editor.

+The tunneller process creates a backup of your `/etc/hosts` file in `~/hosts.original` that can be copied to the `/etc/hosts` using `sudo cp ~/hosts.original /etc/hosts`

 After a teleport has been issued, the file will look something like this:
 ```